Warlock (1989 film): Copycat murder

 In La Ronge, Saskatchewan in 1995, 14-year-old Sandy Charles told police that he had been contemplating suicide but "a spirit" told him to kill someone else.
 On July 8, Charles and an unnamed 8-year-old accomplice murdered 7-year-old Johnathan Thimpsen.
 In court, lawyers on Charles' behalf argued that he had become obsessed with the film Warlock and that the murder was based in part on occult concepts from the movie.
 The case brought the issue of violence in movies to the forefront in Charles' native Canada and is reported to have influenced the country's decision to enable parents to use the V-chip to censor violence in cable television.

-Because of their ages, Charles was put on trial as adult and his accomplice, identified in court only by the initial M., was not charged.
+Because of their ages, Charles was put on trial as an adult and his accomplice, identified in court only by the initial M., was not charged.
 In August 1996, Charles was found not guilty by reason of insanity.
 Following his trial he went on to reside at the high security Regional Psychiatric Centre in Saskatoon and was briefly relocated to the Saskatchewan Hospital in June 2013, but was transferred back to the RPC facility that September.